-The locations of the specific receptors where annual mean concentrations were predicted are presented in Appendix E and in Table 7, below.
-All receptors represent sites of relevant exposure and are located on the facade of residential properties.
-These locations were modelled in addition to the monitoring locations as discussed in Section 4.7.
+The locations of the receptors where annual mean concentrations were predicted are presented in Appendix E and in Table 7, below.

+Five of the modelled receptors represent local air quality monitoring locations, and four additional receptor locations were also modelled.
+These locations are mostly sites of relevant exposure located on the facade of residential properties, with only D15 and D19 not at a facade.
+The annual mean concentrations recorded in the study area are presented in Section 3.2, Table 1.